MadalinaKopacz/IntroductionToRobotics/README.md

 - Wires

 #### Task Description
 This homework consisted in using a joystick to move through the 4 digit 7- segment displays digits.
-We can press the button to lock in on the current digit and use the other axis to increment/decrement the number.
+We can press the button to lock in the current digit and use the other axis to increment/decrement the number.
 By keeping the button pressed, we can reset all the digit values and the current position becomes the first digit.
 This system has the following states:
 - State 1: default, but also reinstated after a button press in State 2.
 A joystick axis can be used to cycle through the 4 digits; using the other axis does nothing.
 A blinking decimal point shows the current digit position.
 By pressing the button, we lock in the selected digit and enter the second state.
 - State 2: initiated  after  a  button  press  in  State  1.
 In this state, the decimal point stays always on, and we can no longer use the axis to cycle throughthe  4  digits.
 Using  the  other  axis,  we  can  increment/decrement  the  number  on  the  current  digit  IN  HEX.
 By pressing the button again, it returns to the previous state.
 Also, the system should  not continuosly increment, if we keep the joystick in one position.